fadden/CiderPress2/WineNotes.md

 icon, it will launch directly into the CiderPress II GUI.
 To access Wine settings, you'll need to Ctrl+click or right-click on the app icon to open a menu.
 Select "Show Package Contents".
-Double-click "Contents" to open the folder, then double-click "Wineskin" to bring up the configuration buttons.
+Double-click "Contents" to open the folder, then double-click "Configure" to bring up the configuration buttons.

 #### Fonts ####